Louis9546/A-search-in-Maze/README.md

-# A Star search in Maze
+# A Star Search in Maze

 Topic: Artificial Intelligence